 This professional con artist has gone by several names in the past two decades in at least three different states — Texas, New Hampshire, and California.

 What the above files show is that Aimee Marie Thompson was in fact convicted of a second-degree felony crime in Texas and was ordered to pay a restitution of $65,000.
 It also shows that she violated the terms of her probation (euphemistically called “community supervision” in Texas) several times.
-The full text and analysis of each PDF file will be posted soon.

-The PDF file of June 23, 2004, lists the aliases of Amie Marie Thmpson as Amie M. Thompson, Alexandria Thompson, and Amiendthia Thompson.
+The PDF file of June 23, 2004, lists the aliases of Amie Marie Thompson as Amie M. Thompson, Alexandria Thompson, and Amiendthia Thompson.
 She has been referred to in California as Alex Thompson, where she identifies herself as the founder/operator of Gorgeous Digital, @StalkingAlex, Venice 311, @HollywoodLA311, @LAPDScanner, Scannerazzi, and @Koreatown311.

 She claims to have been invited to Koreatown by a representative of the Wilshire Center Business Improvement District, whose operations director is Michael P. Russell, a WC-K Neighborhood Council Board Member & co-chair of the LAPD Olympic Division C-PAB.